An imperceptible connection between the Clebsch--Gordan coefficients of $U_q(\mathfrak{sl}_2)$ and the Terwilliger algebras of Grassmann graphs: Finite-dimensional irreducible -modules

 \begin{lem} [Proposition 4.7, \cite{Huang:CG}] For any $a,b,c\in \C$ with $b\not=0$ and $d\in \N$ the $\H$-module $V_d(a,b,c)$ is irreducible if and only if the following conditions hold: \begin{enumerate} \item $a\not=bc q^{d-2i+1}$ for all integers $i$ with $1\leq i\leq d$.

 \item $c\not=ab q^{d-2i+1}$ for all integers $i$ with $1\leq i\leq d$. \end{enumerate} \end{lem}

-\begin{lem} Suppose that $A$ is nilpotent on a finite-dimensional $\H$-module $V$.
-Then $\beta$ vanishes at some nonzero vector of $V$. \end{lem} \begin{proof} Since $V$ is finite-dimensional over $\C$ there exists an eigenvalue $c$ of $C$ on $V$.
+\begin{lem} Suppose that $A$ is nilpotent on a nonzero finite-dimensional $\H$-module $V$.
+Then $\beta$ vanishes at some nonzero vector of $V$. \end{lem} \begin{proof} Since $V$ is nonzero and finite-dimensional over $\C$ there exists an eigenvalue $c$ of $C$ on $V$.
 Let $w$ denote an eigenvector of $C$ in $V$ corresponding to the eigenvalue $c$.
 Set $w_i=A^i w$ for all $i\in \N$.
 Using (\ref{beta}) a routine induction yields that

 Since $A$ is nilpotent on $V$ there is a $d\in \N$ such that $w_{d+1}=0$ and $w_d\not=0$.
 By the above equation with $i=d$ and since $q$ is not a root of unity it follows that $\beta w_d=0$.
 The lemma follows. \end{proof}